CROSSFILTER DAX Function in Power BI

 • When implementing complex filtering logic that requires different filter directions for different scenarios

-Example: Let’s we have the following data model in our power bi report.
+Example: Let’s have the following data model in our Power BI report.

 The data model contains three tables.
 For subsequent calculations, we will focus on only two: the Students Table and the “Branch Table”.
 These tables share a one-to-many relationship, where the Branch ID column in the “Students Table” references the “ID No” column in the “Branch Table”.